swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

   - **(new)** default actors will use the task's preferred executor
   - actors with a custom executor execute on that specified executor (i.e. "preference" has no effect), and are not influenced by the task's preference

-The task executor preference can be specified either, at task creation time:
+The task executor preference can be specified either at task creation time:

 ```swift
 Task(on: executor) {